Anne Couvent: Seven Royal Lineages with Arms

 Without the groundbreaking research published by Roland-Yves Gagné and Laurent Kokanosky in 2007, which established that the Anne Couvent descended from royalty through her mother Antoinette de Longueval, these royal connections would have remained hidden from her descendants.
 Their research was featured on a webpage at this site under the surname de Longueval, see http://habitant.org/longueval.
 To truly appreciate the research challenges the authors overcame to establish this royal gateway it is necessary to read Gagné and Kokanosky’s article.
 The full citation for their work is:

 Anne Couvent descends from many of the royal and noble houses of Europe.
-Here I merely report on six of Anne Couvent’s royal lineages displaying the arms used by her ancestors in each generation:
+Here I merely report on seven of Anne Couvent’s royal lineages displaying the arms used by her ancestors in each generation:

 These royal lineages would of course also apply to Toussaint Ledran through his mother Charlotte Couvent.